top of page

 Blonde person relaxing in a vibrant green hammock by a lake, with a cloudy sky.
 Text "@nakieco" visible in the corner.

 Through partnerships with global tree-planting initiatives, every Nakie product sold helps fund the planting of trees in regions affected by deforestation.
-This tangible action turns everyday moments like lounging in a hammock or gathering on a picnic rug, into part of a larger story about slowing down, coming together and being present with people and place.
+This tangible action turns everyday moments, like lounging in a hammock or gathering on a picnic rug, into part of a larger story about slowing down, coming together, and being present with people and place.

 A woman holds a colorful, patterned towel by a lake.
 The towel shows abstract designs in orange, blue, and pink.
 Text "@nakieco" visible.